jamsamjam/dermamnist-deep-learning/375535_362578_379094_project/report.md

 ### Multilayer Perceptron (MLP)
 The MLP is a class of feed-forward artificial neural network that maps input data to appropriate outputs through multiple layers of neurons.
 It is consisted of :
 - init: initializes the network.
 It defines the different layers such as the number and the size of each one.
 The size depends onthe differnt values of the hidden_layer.
--forward: performs the forward pass of the network.
+- forward: performs the forward pass of the network.
 It applies linear transformation and the activation function.

 ### Convolutional Neural Network (CNN)